taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [gptuber-by-langchain](https://github.com/karakuri-ai/gptuber-by-langchain) - GPT is a YouTuber.
  * [openai-chatfriend](https://github.com/supershaneski/openai-chatfriend) - A chatbox application built using Nuxt 3 powered by Open AI Text completion endpoint.
 You can select different personality of your AI friend.
 The default will respond in Japanese.
 You can use this app to practice your Nihongo skills!
  * [chrome-ext-translate-to-hiragana-with-chatgpt](https://github.com/franzwong/chrome-ext-translate-to-hiragana-with-chatgpt) - This Chrome extension can translate selected Japanese text to Hiragana by using ChatGPT.
+ * [azure-search-openai-demo](https://github.com/nohanaga/azure-search-openai-demo) - This sample shows some approaches to creating ChatGPT-like experiences for unique data using Retrieval Augmented Generation patterns.

 |Name|downloads/week|total downloads|stars|